head of school

 Our students thrive here because of challenging and impactful academics that inspire each student, a caring and engaged faculty, and more than a century of support from an enthusiastic community where the Mercy Spirit pervades.

-In looking ahead to the school’s long-term sustainability, Merion Mercy has embarked on a 15 month building project, the Upward & Onward Campaign.
-This will dramatically improve our infrastructure and better support several of the academy’s trailblazing programs The revitalized areas will include: an art and design center, a student activities and athletics center, an energy-efficient kitchen and dining commons, counseling suites, and collaborative learning spaces.
+In looking ahead to the school’s long-term sustainability, Merion Mercy has just completed an impressive building project, the Upward & Onward Campaign.
+This has dramatically improved our infrastructure and better supports and showcases several of the academy’s trailblazing programs.
+The revitalized areas include: an art and design center, a student activities and athletics center, an energy-efficient kitchen and dining commons, counseling suites, and collaborative learning spaces.

 Please peruse our website often and follow what happens in the next chapter of our ever-exciting story.